Methodology

 Professional development programme (PDP)

-The professional development programme (PDP) provides early years practitioners with training on communication and language, early mathematics, and personal, social and emotional development.
-PDP3 builds on the success of PDP2, for which we also include the registered numbers in this publication, and is available to all local authorities nationally.
+The early years professional development programme (PDP) provides early years practitioners with training on communication and language, early mathematics, and personal, social and emotional development.
+PDP3 builds upon the previous phase of the programme, PDP2, for which we also include the registered numbers in this publication, and is available to all local authorities nationally.
 PDP3 is targeted at practitioners, and we include here the number registered, which indicates the number of people that have signed up to the programme between the specified dates.
 The Education Development Trust (EDT) collect this data as DfE’s delivery partner.
 Practitioners are grouped in cohorts, with cohort one starting in February 2023, cohort two in September 2023, cohort three in January 2024 and cohort four in April 2024.
 The data published here includes registered figures for the first three cohorts, for which data was collected between November 2022 and December 2023.
 Recruitment for cohort four is in progress.

 Level 3 special educational needs co-ordinator (SENCO) qualification